sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    # modprobe g_zero

-Follow the steps described in :ref:`LPM section<lpm_modes>` to put the system in Low Power Mode via Deep Sleep or MCU only method.
+Follow the steps described in :ref:`LPM section<lpm_modes>` to put the system enter desired low power mode.

 Once the system has entered the suspend state, plug a cable from a different Host system to the board's USB DRP port.
 This should wakeup the system and gadget will be enumerated on the Host.
 Enumeration of the gadget on the Host system can be verified by executing the